George Dixon (boxer): Boxing career

 At the time of the fight the betting favored Dixon, but was close, and briefly went to even odds.
 For nine rounds in front of eight thousand spectators, Dixon had the advantage.

 In the final round, Sullivan's brother Jack walked into the ring twice to speak to the referee, Jimmy Coville, about the time remaining in the round, eventually causing Coville to end the fight in frustration over Jack's infraction.
 Sullivan could have fought on, though he would have almost certainly lost the fight.

 According to some sources, Dixon lost his featherweight title in a 15-round decision to Abe Attell on October 28, 1901, while other sources credit his loss of the title to "Terrible" Terry McGovern almost 2 years prior on January 9, 1900.

 By that time, he had moved to Boston, where he had family; it was a destination for other immigrants from Africville.

 Dixon died on January 6, 1908, not long after his last fight, in the alcohol ward of Bellevue Hospital.
 Dixon was living and begging on the streets of New York.
 Attempts by Dixon's fans to get him back on his feet failed and the media reported the end was near for the former champion who had fallen on dark times.
 When asked if he had friends who could help, Dixon would tell doctors he had no friends except for former world heavyweight champion John L. Sullivan.

-Part of his hospital bills for the illness that took his life were paid for by a charity boxing tournament put on in January 23, 1908, at Bower's Minery Theatre in New York.
+Part of his hospital bills for the illness that took his life were paid for by a charity boxing tournament that took place on January 23, 1908, at Bower's Minery Theatre in New York.
 He is interred in the Mount Hope Cemetery in Boston, Massachusetts.
 A recreation and community centre adjacent Uniacke Square in Halifax is named in his honour.
 In 2021, Dixon was named a National Historic Person by the government of Canada, on the recommendation of the National Historic Sites and Monuments Board.
 The commemorative plaque is located at Africville Museum, Halifax, Nova Scotia.